shar2040/ai-voice_keyboard_app/README.md

    - Update `DATABASE_URL` in Vercel environment variables
    - Run database schema in Neon SQL Editor

-## 🧪 Testing

-### Manual Testing Checklist

-- [ ] Sign up with new account
-- [ ] Login with existing account
-- [ ] Start recording and speak for 10+ seconds
-- [ ] Verify transcription appears incrementally (every 8 seconds)
-- [ ] Stop recording and verify final text is saved
-- [ ] Check History tab shows new transcription
-- [ ] Click copy button to copy transcription
-- [ ] Delete transcription from history
-- [ ] Add word to dictionary
-- [ ] Record again with dictionary word
-- [ ] Verify improved transcription accuracy
-- [ ] Delete word from dictionary
-- [ ] Toggle dark/light mode in Settings
-- [ ] Logout and verify redirect to login

 ### How to Check Dictionary is Working